dylanawhite92/Group-Project-1/README.md

 ## Issues Related To Project

 * Search by keyword functionality not yet implemented.
+* Condense firebase to being called once for all pages.
 * Loading wheel for when the API queries are loading.
 * Improve UX for user clarity.
+* Form validation on education submissions, including empty ones.
+* Form validation on event submissions, including empty ones.
+* Form validation on job submissions, including empty ones.
-* Form validation on all submissions, including empty ones.
+* Form validation on message submissions, including empty ones.
+* Add mailboxlayer API to check for valid email addresses.
 * Chatbox, beautify formatting.
 Make dynamic, and not require refresh.
 * Change badges in queryPage to be two badges, one to say submit a message and the other to collapse the divs in query listings for easier scrollability, particularly jobs/events.
 * Add more parameters to query listings for more descriptive listings, e.g. Employer Name, Location.